Prince, Britt vs Wisconsin

 Personal

-The daughter of Mark and Ann Prince, Britt was born May 17, 2005, in Fremont, Neb.
+The daughter of Mark and Ann Prince, Britt was born in Fremont, Neb.
 She has an older brother, Mack.
-An Academic All-State selection in both cross country and basketball in 2023, Prince is a member of National Honor Society and the Honor Roll at Elkhorn North.
+A business administration major, Britt earned spots on the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters of 2024-25.
+She was also a member of the Tom Osborne Citizenship Team.

 She chose Nebraska over Louisville, Iowa, Oregon, Michigan, Indiana, Kansas, Oklahoma, Marquette, Illinois, North Carolina, Florida, Creighton and UCLA.